-Day 1: Travel day, Settle into hotel, Explore Jal Mahal
+Day 1: Travel day, Settle into the hotel, Explore Jal Mahal

-Our drive down was miserable – so we weren’t up for any sight seeing right away.
+Our drive down was miserable – so we weren’t up for any sightseeing right away.
 Our hotel, The Trident, had beautiful green spaces and a kids club.
 All the hotels in the area also have nice pool areas to lounge in.
 After dinner, we went to admire the Floating Palace – Jal Mahal which was right across the street.
 Jal Mahal was built about 300 years ago.
-Despite it’s nickname, its not actually floating at all.
+Despite its nickname, it’s not actually floating at all.
 There are four stories below the surface.
-Back in the day, royals would journey to summer palaces, this one is said to have been used for Maharajah picnics, bird watching and hunting.
+Back in the day, royals would journey to summer palaces, this one is said to have been used for Maharajah picnics, bird watching, and hunting.

-Plan to visit at sunset when the water front of Man Sager Lake becomes alive.
+Plan to visit at sunset when the waterfront of Man Sager Lake becomes alive.
 An eclectic mix of local families picnicking, children playing and tourist groups sketching, painting and photographing the abandoned Jaipur palace, makes for a lively atmosphere.
-Local venders sell balloons, toys, food and handicrafts.
-Others offer camel rides along the water front.
+Local vendors sell balloons, toys, food, and handicrafts.
+Others offer camel rides along the waterfront.

 Jal Mahal can only be admired from the outside.
 Not surprisingly, the palace has had extensive water lodging issues.
 Recent extensive renovations have been conducted and hopefully one day, it will be open to tourists.
-Area developments (for example, beautifying the water front) are currently underworks.
+Area developments (for example, beautifying the waterfront) are currently on-going.
 If your heart is set on exploring a palace on the water, check out this Taj hotel in Udaipur.